 Think about your daily routine, from getting up to going to bed, and list all of the things you need to use throughout the day.
 Remember to bring your toothbrush, toothpaste, shower gel and shampoo - to name a few.
 You may also want to bring personal care items such as hairdryers, shavers or straighteners.
 Remember that if you do forget anything, we have a number of shops around campus and in the city centre.

 Remember to bring any electrical equipment that you may need to use with you.
-Your laptop or tablet is likely to be a pivotal part of your academic study and you may wish to bring extension leads or an ethernet cable too.
+Your laptop or PC is likely to be a pivotal part of your academic study, check the equipment advice before you arrive.
+You may wish to bring extension leads or other equipment to help improve your comfort while studying.
 If you are an international student, you may need to bring a socket converter.
 Don't forget chargers for these items!

 Please note, any electrical equipment that you do bring needs to be under 1200 Watts to comply with our safety regulations in halls.